FluxLemur/citybash/README.md

   - Armies move 1 distance unit/sec

 ## Server Interface
 The game runs as a server.
-An administrator first initiates the "Player Joining Phase".
-The administrator then gives each player a unique key which the player then uses to join the game with the following command:
+The administrator first gives each player a unique key which the player uses to join the game with the following command:
-  - `[player key] [city name]`
+  - `[player key] join [city name]`

 Once the game begins, players can send a selection of commands to list information about their city and the world, as well as commands to upgrade their city, train soldiers, and make attacks.

-When the game is over, the server will reject player commands.

 The server response is given below each respective player message.
   - `[player key] WORLD`